 Two types of markets exist for carbon offsetting; compliance and voluntary.
-The first is governed through mandaaccessed on 20/05/2022 tory and legally-binding caps on carbon emissions, and the latter is built around voluntary actions of companies, organisations or governments to mitigate their GHG emissions and meet emission reduction goals.
+The first is governed through mandatory and legally-binding caps on carbon emissions, and the latter is built around voluntary actions of companies, organisations or governments to mitigate their GHG emissions and meet emission reduction goals.
 The voluntary carbon market has been developed around international and country-level GHG targets, set as part of the UN Climate Change Convention, with the majority of credits bought by organisations to offset emissions which are 'produced' through projects that involve farmers around the globe taking part in reforestation projects, or projects which offer them clean cooking stoves, for example.6